Everything you need to know about sustainability frameworks

 Assess your business goals

-Start by looking at what your company wants to achieve with its sustainability efforts.
-Are you aiming to cut down on carbon emissions, improve social practices, or ensure good governance?
-Pick a framework that matches these goals.
-For example, if reducing environmental impact is a priority, you might choose a framework like CDP.
+Begin by identifying your organization’s sustainability objectives.
+Are you aiming to reduce carbon emissions, improve social practices, or enhance governance?
+For example, if reducing environmental impact is a priority, a framework like CDP may be most appropriate.
+Aligning your goals with the framework’s focus ensures relevance and effectiveness.

 Consider your industry’s needs